 Computing: What CISC course should I take?

 The School of Computing offers a number of first year courses.
 Your choice of course depends on your background, interests, and what subject you may wish to study in upper years.
+You may want to take this take a look at this self-assessment quiz to help you determine which course is best for you.
+The purpose of this quiz is to help you decide whether you belong in CISC 121/3.0 or in either CISC 101/3.0 or CISC-110/3.0.
 Note: All courses may not be offered each year.

 CISC P81/3.0 is used as an elective course by upper-year students who are not currently, and have not previously, studied Computing.
 CISC P81 may be taken by first-year students.